-She sounds just like Rachel.
+It sounds just like Rachel.

-He is blind in this darkness, but he knows – he knows –
+He is blind in this darkness, but he knows –

-A cramp arcs up his side and he gasps, trips, catches himself at the last moment and hits the wall; the wall is soft and moist.
+A cramp arcs up his side and he gasps, trips, catches himself at the last moment and hits the wall.
+The wall is soft and moist.

 I need you.

-Body in agony, he wipes away at the slime as he runs.
+Body in agony, he wipes at the slime as he runs.
 He can no longer feel his legs, his lungs, but still he moves forward –

 He has fallen and he can’t get up.

-A soft touch on his cheek.
+A touch Rachel? on his cheek.

 She is awake.
+She roams.
+She sleeps.

-Now she turns, sniffs the air.
+Now she sniffs the air.
+Men, many and more.